 It is important to note that OW-AQC requires the frequency-correlated two-photon entangled state described in Eq.
 (3).
-This state has been investigated theoretically,21 and several experimental methods for creating the state have been proposed.^{20, 22-25} However, the state has not yet been experimentally demonstrated.
+This state has been investigated theoretically [19], and several experimental methods for creating the state have been proposed [20-24].
+However, the state has not yet been experimentally demonstrated.
 While frequency-anticorrelated photon pairs are naturally generated when a monochromatic pump beam impinges on a nonlinear crystal, frequency-correlated photon pairs are only generated when a broad-band pump is used, and constraints on the phase and group velocities of the pump, signal, and idler are satisfied.
-These constraints can be satisfied in a collinear setup by exploiting the birefringence of the nonlinear crystal.^{22, 23} Enhanced flexibility in satisfying these constraints can be achieved by imposing a periodic modulation of the crystal's nonlinear coefficient.25 A second approach to satisfying these constraints is to exploit the inherent symmetry of a configuration in which a nonlinear waveguide is pumped at normal incidence such that the down-converted photons are counter-propagating.20 The primary advantage of this auto-phase-matched method is that frequency-correlated photon pairs can be generated regardless of the dispersion characteristics of the nonlinear material.
+These constraints can be satisfied in a collinear setup by exploiting the birefringence of the nonlinear crystal [20,21].
+An enhanced flexibility in satisfying these constraints can be achieved by imposing a periodic modulation of the crystal's nonlinear coefficient [23].
+A second approach to satisfying these constraints is to exploit the inherent symmetry of a configuration in which a nonlinear waveguide is pumped at normal incidence such that the down-converted photons are counterpropagating [24].
+The advantage of this method is that frequency-correlated photon pairs can be generated regardless of the dispersion characteristics of the nonlinear material.